Join Mrs. Miller for a Livestream on Tuesday, 4-14-26 @ 7 pm to learn about 2026 AP Exams.

 Section 2 - directions and questions are accessed through the Bluebook app but students will submit their answers in free response paper booklets.

-Desmos calculator is available for all exams except Statistics.
+Desmos calculator is available for all exams.

-The app is loaded onto WCPSS Chromebooks.
+The Bluebook app is loaded onto WCPSS Chromebooks.
 Students will only need to power on the Chromebook and they will find the app in the lower left corner of the Chromebook.
 They will NOT login to their Wake ID or any other site.

 Students will be REQUIRED to use their WCPSS Chromebook for all hybrid digital exams.